 Participants should have experience with Windows and Unix/Linux operating systems and TCP/IP.
 Must have job experience of at least two years in the field of network security.

-If parking on the street, DASH lot or taking the DASH, enter building at main entrance on First St NW and take elevator or stairs up to third floor.
+Enter the building at the main entrance on First St NW and take the elevator or stairs up to the 3rd floor.

-Please contact Anthony Tuttle, the Program Manager for The Cyber Hub at WMCAT.
+Please contact Anthony Tuttle – Program Manager, Cyber Hub at WMCAT.